vsumaria/graph-theory-surfaces/doc/source/Usage.rst

 .. image:: ../../images/unique_new/Slide5.png
   :width: 400

 Note that in the first case, one NO molecule is isolated with no other NO adsorbed in adjacent sites.
 This makes the graph for this case have only 1 NO, while all the NO's for the second case have atleast 1 NO adjacent.
+These kinds of graphs are compared to each other to find unique chemical environments and subsequently find unique adsorbate configurations.

 -----------------
 generate_sites.py